bknize/getforked/content/recipes/beniaminos-red-sauce.md

 6. Add your anchovies and cheese rinds.
 7. Bring to boil.
 8. Reduce for hours and hours (at least 2), until desired consistency.
 9. Remove carrots, onion, celery, garlic.
-You can save these for mi
+You can save these for minestrone.
 10. Pour the remaining tomato juice from the can into the pot, add your lemon juice.
 11. Salt to taste.